math-comp/Coq-Combi/README.md

 Contents
 ========================================================================

 * the **Littlewood-Richardson** rule using Schützeberger approach, it includes

   - the *Robinson-Schensted* correspondance

   - the construction of the *plactic monoïd*

   - the equivalence of the combinatorial and algebraic (Jacobi) definition of *Schur functions*

   - the *Littlewood-Richardson* and *Pieri* rules

   After A. Lascoux, B. Leclerc and J.-Y. Thibon, "The Plactic Monoid" in Lothaire, M. (2011), Algebraic combinatorics on words, Cambridge University Press With variant described in G. Duchamp, F. Hivert, and J.-Y. Thibon, Noncommutative symmetric functions VI.
 Free quasi-symmetric functions and related algebras.
 Internat.
 J. Algebra Comput.
 12 (2002), 671–717.

 * the **Hook-Length Formula** for standard Young tableaux (toghether with Christine Paulin and Olivier Stietel)

   After Greene–Nijenhuis–Wilf proof, Discrete Math.
 51 (1984), 101–108.

 * the **Erdös Szekeres theorem** about increassing and decreassing subsequences

 * various **Combinatorial objects** including

-   - partition,
+  - partitions,
   - tableaux, standard tableaux, skew tableaux,
-   - subsequence, integer vectors,
+  - subsequences, integer vectors,
-   - standard words, and permutations
+  - standard words and permutations,
   - Yamanouchi words

 *  bijection m-trees <-> m-dyck words.
    See the [trees branch on Github](https://github.com/hivert/Coq-Combi/tree/trees).